AdiYap/MobileBankingSolutionDraft/README.md

 This page has just one text field; this is where you enter the amount you wish to pay.
 The user's bank balance is conveniently displayed just above it, marked "Savings account:".
 To test that the code is working, simply input an amount in the textfield, then click "Confirm".
 You should see the amount deducted from the bank balance accordingly.

+*Note: The tabulation of the new bank balance after deducting the payment amount, as well as the recording of the timestamp and transaction type in database, is performed using the function linked to the "Confirm" button.
+In this case, the function is named "paybills()", which itself will call another function called "addrecords()".

 ----------------------------------------------------------